Advising at Stevens

 During registration to resolve any course selection and scheduling issues.

-To develop their study plan (by the end of the second semester for CAL, Business and SES science majors, and by the end of the third semester for SES and SSE engineering majors).
+To develop their study plan (by the end of the second semester for HASS, SB and SES science majors, and by the end of the third semester for SES and SSE engineering majors).
 Students should also meet with the faculty advisor for more in-depth guidance on study plan concentrations and electives as needed.

 To develop post-baccalaureate education and career plans, and to plan undergraduate research experiences and internships (especially in the third through seventh semesters).
 Students should also meet with their faculty advisor for more in-depth guidance.